RestorationsSOS.com - Fire and Water Damage Restoration

 Learn how the community prepares for a disaster.
 Learn about community response plans, including who is in charge and emergency phone numbers.
 Read the evacuation plans and learn the evacuation drills and designated emergency shelters locations.

-If you do not own a vehicle, be sure to find out in advance what are community's evacuation plans for those without private transportation including locations of pick up station for public transportation evacuations.
+If you do not own a vehicle, be sure to find out in advance what your community's evacuation plan is for those without private transportation including locations of pick-up stations for public transportation evacuations.

 Warning Systems